whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Recently I had to debug a problem in an SPA regarding Motion JPEG streams for one of my clients.
 I found this journey so interesting that I wanted to share it as my first blog post.

-The post should give the reader an introduction on what it means nowadays to do frontend engineering.
+The post should give the reader an introduction on what it means to do frontend engineering nowadays.
 What follows is a post that touches on _MJPEG streams_, _HTTP pushes_, _TCP sockets_ and _their observability_.
 What I assumed to be a bug in either the clients application code or even the _react_ library, just turned out to surprise me and I think it could surprise others as well.

 So let's step through it together and let me start by outlining the system of my client.